 Through all the drama, Taz Taylor just wants to put Internet Money on.
 Clearly, what producers on the Internet are doing is viable enough for vocalists to invest their time and money into.
 Clearly, Type beats have become competition to labels, who have been caught trying to squeeze as much product out of producers for as little money as possible.
 Clearly, Internet producers are important.
 And he’s the most vocal about this truth.

 “The Internet is the heart of this shit,” Taz tells me with the same high level of passion he’s maintained throughout our conversation.
 “Internet producers are the heart of fucking everything.”

-The next time you see a “Drake type beat”, maybe you won’t scoff at it.
-Maybe you’ll look at Type beats and think, “Wow, this is part of a revolution.”
+The next time you see a “Drake type beat,” maybe you won’t scoff at it.
+Maybe you’ll look at Type beats and think, “Wow, a revolution.”
 And if you do think that, you’re probably right.
 The Internet is about doing it yourself.
 The Internet is about making it easier to make shit and have control over it.
-If these talented producers have to throw Future or Young Thug’s name on a video just to get more people to check out their shit, can we really hate?
+If these talented producers have to throw Future or Young Thug’s name on a video just to get more people to check out their work, can we really hate?
 At the end of the day, Taz Taylor is changing the music game for producers in a great way.